sger/RustBooks/README.md

 <img src="https://images-na.ssl-images-amazon.com/images/I/41ztdWA7yCL.jpg" width="120px"/>

 From basic programming patterns to a peek under the hood of the language, Step Ahead with Rust aims to help you move from writing programs to building software in Rust.
 This book will show you the most important features of the Rust language, including cargo, type system, iterators and more.
-By the end of this book, you should be familiar with far more of them, and ready to tackle the rest of advanced topics.
+By the end of this book, you should be familiar with far more of them, and ready to tackle the rest of the advanced topics.

 As you progress through the book, we recommend taking the time to experiment with what is presented in its pages.
 This book is all about the practical application of Rust, so applying it in practice is expected.
 The book covers: Cargo, Rust Type System, Iterators, Macros, Ownership, Borrowing and Lifetimes, Unsafe Patterns, Concurrency.
 A Step Ahead with Rust reader is expected to be a moderately experienced developer looking to improve their Rust development skills.